samsond/samsond.github.io/_posts/2024-12-26-creating-java-bindings-for-rust.md

  java --enable-preview -cp target/classes org.example.App
 ```

-## Part 3: Ensuring ABI Compatibility: A Critical Requirement for Clients
+## Part 3: Compatibility Check in CI/CD

-ABI compatibility is crucial because it ensures that different versions of a library can be used interchangeably without causing runtime errors.
-When a library's ABI changes, applications that depend on the previous version may encounter issues such as incorrect function calls, memory corruption, or crashes.
-Therefore, maintaining ABI compatibility is essential for providing a stable and reliable library for your clients.

-### Introducing abi-dumper and abi-compliance-checker

-To address this challenge, you decide to use `abi-dumper` and `abi-compliance-checker`, powerful tools for checking ABI compatibility between different versions of a library.
-These tools help you identify changes in the ABI and ensure that your modifications do not break compatibility with existing client applications.

-### Installing abi-dumper and abi-compliance-checker

-First, you need to install `abi-dumper` and `abi-compliance-checker` on your development environment.
-Here are the instructions for installing them on different platforms:

-### Compiling for the Linux Platform

-First let's compile for linux platform:

-Let's consider this version for our base to compare when changing our code
+Maintaining compatibility is a critical component of CI/CD pipelines, ensuring that new versions of a library don’t introduce breaking changes, which could disrupt client applications.

+In this section, we will demonstrate how to verify ABI compatibility across versions, using tools like `abi-dumper` and `abi-compliance-checker` in a Docker-based environment to ensure continuous integration and deployment stability.

+Let's create two versions of a library to demonstrate the tools in action.

+### Version 1: Initial Library Version

 ```rust